Michael-Reefe/Loki.jl/README.md

 `track_convergence = true`

 This boolean option controls whether an additional log file is generated which prints convergence information for the simulated annealing emission line fit for each spaxel.
-Be warned that the way Optim.jl works with the simulated annealing method SAMIN makes it always print "status: failure" even if convergence was reached.
-The way to tell whether convergence was *actually* reached is if the number of iterations is less than the maximum (which is $10^6$ by default).
+Note that the way BlackBoxOptim.jl works with the differential evolution method, it just runs until a predetermined maximum number of iterations is reached (which LOKI sets to 10^5), and does not actually check for convergence.

 `make_movies = false`